wp-plugins/ewww-image-optimizer/readme.txt

 = I want to know more about image optimization, and why you chose these options/tools. =

 That's not a question, but since I made it up, I'll answer it.
-See the Image Optimization sections for [Yslow - Yahoo](http://developer.yahoo.com/performance/rules.html#opt_images) and [Google PageSpeed](https://developers.google.com/speed/docs/best-practices/payload#CompressImages)
+See the Image Optimization sections for [Yslow - Yahoo](http://developer.yahoo.com/performance/rules.html#opt_images) and [Google PageSpeed](https://developers.google.com/speed/docs/best-practices/payload#CompressImages).
+Pngout was suggested by a user and in tests optimizes better than Optipng, and best (usually) when they are used together.

 == Screenshots ==